Brazil’s Bolsonaro seeks end to social isolation measures

 After Bolsonaro replaced critic Luiz Henrique Mandetta with Nelson Teich as health minister, several governors and mayors said they were considering even stricter isolation measures in an effort to curb the spread of the new coronavirus.

-Teich previously published an article defending quarantine policies, but he has not spoken since a vague introduction speech on Friday and it unclear what he will do on the job.
+Teich previously published an article defending quarantine policies, but he has not spoken to the press since a vague introduction speech on Friday and it is unclear what he will do on the job.

+On Monday evening, Brazil’s health ministry shared a video in which Teich says there will be “a progressive, structured and planned exit from social isolation.”
+He also promised to raise the country’s capacity of testing from promised 24 million in the next weeks to up to 46 million.

+Brazil confirmed 113 deaths of COVID-19 in the last 24 hours, putting the country’s total at 2,575.
+More than 40,000 people have contracted the disease in the South American nation, the highest figure in Latin America.

-Bolsonaro spoke one day after meeting outdoors with dozens of supporters who want the closing of the country’s congress and supreme court.
+Bolsonaro’s comments came one day after he met outdoors with dozens of supporters who want the closing of the country’s congress and supreme court.
 His presence in such demonstration is drawing widespread repudiation in a nation that endured a military dictatorship between 1964 and 1985.

 The Brazilian president denied he was attacking the country’s democracy at the protest, but said: “I am actually the constitution.”